-Acceptable certifications to agencies whose criteria meet the federal judicial test that a firm must be small and owned by a majority of socially and economically disadvantaged individuals.
+The acceptable certifications for MBE and WBE must adhere to the criteria of agencies that meet the federal judicial test.
+That a firm must be a small business and owned by a majority of minority-owned, women-owned, socially and economically disadvantaged individuals.
+Ownership of minority-owned, women-owned must be 51% or more ownership.
 In practice, this means a limit on the size of the firm's annual gross receipts and on the personal net worth of the minority or woman owner(s).
-While the program documents refer to the personal net worth limitation imposed by the City of Chicago on eligibility for its M/WBE program for construction contracts, CPS also accepts certifications from the State of Illinois Business Enterprise Program, which sets an extremely high size limit and imposes no personal net worth limit.
-All acceptable certifications must be reviewed for conformance with constitutional standards to meet standards of the MBE and WBE Certifications.
+While the program documents refer to the personal net worth limitation imposed by the City of Chicago on eligibility for its M/WBE program for construction contracts, CPS also accepts certifications from the State of Illinois Business Enterprise Program, which sets a high size limit and imposes no personal net worth limit.
+All acceptable certifications must be reviewed for conformance with constitutional standards to meet standards of the MBE and WBE, Certifications.
+The Office of Business Diversity (OBD) reviews the certifications for MBE and WBE,